 Inpatient treatment offers an intensive treatment program with 24 hour care at a live-in facility.
-Nightingale Hospital London has specialist mental health inpatient units for adults, General Psychiatry, Addictions, Eating Disorders and one unit for Young People.
+Nightingale Hospital London has specialist mental health inpatient units for adults, General Psychiatry, Addictions, and eating disorders.
 Each unit has a team of nurses and a ward doctor who work alongside our consultant psychiatrists and therapists.

 Inpatient care programmes

 The majority of inpatient programmes are made up of group therapy sessions.
 Our group therapy aims to motivate, educate and help facilitate change by group members gaining hope and strength from sharing experiences and feelings with others in a safe environment.
 That is why group therapy is such a vital part of treatment.

 In addition to our therapy services our programmes include a well-being programme to support your recovery.
 This programme provides sessions on a variety of well-being themes including sleep and energy, self-image, mindfulness, fitness and exercise, nutrition, art therapy, massage and yoga.

 What to expect of inpatient treatment

 An initial assessment on the day you are admitted enables a tailor-made treatment programme that meets your specific and individual needs to be developed.
 We hope and will encourage you to participate in all your care planning, be involved in decisions about your treatment and help you to voice concerns you have or changes you would like to make.
 You will see your consultant a minimum of three times a week and progress will be reviewed regularly.

 You will receive full treatment from a highly experiences multidisciplinary team who will work in partnership with you, helping you recover and reach your goals.
 We have the expertise to approach the support and treatment we offer in a personal and flexible way to benefit you the most in your recovery.

 Your treatment programme is continually assessed to ensure you are receiving the best care, and changes to care plans and medication are quickly implemented.